dmjio/miso/README.md

 ## Native📱
 Miso supports the creation of iOS and Android applications via [LynxJS](https://lynxjs.org).
 See the [miso-lynx](https://github.com/haskell-miso/miso-native) repository for more information.

-> [!NOTE]
-> The [miso](https://haddocks.haskell-miso.org/miso/Miso.html#v:miso) function is used to facilitate the pointer-copying behavior client-side.

 ## Benchmarks 🏎️

 [According to benchmarks](https://krausest.github.io/js-framework-benchmark/current.html), `miso` is among the fastest functional programming web frameworks, second only to [Elm](http://elm-lang.org).